dhis2/training-docs/content/android/tg_aggregate.md

 Some participants may not have been able to install the app by themselves.
 In that scenario, you may need to walk them through how to do this via google play.

 ## Quick Guide

+1. Log in Android device
+2. Explain the Home page access rights as per the sharing settings that is configured in the web
+3. Demo the steps for Data Entry for Nutrition program
+4. Explain Navigation Bar
+5. Save the data
+6. Exaplin the im

 ## Part 1 - Navigation and Saving a Data Set